Jowze/vuepress/README.md

-A basic docker container stack to quickly start projects with vue and wordpress rest API on the back.
+A basic docker container stack to quickly start projects with vue and wordpress rest API.

 Steps to setup:
 1. Create docker network